-Advice at the Union is a free. independent and confidential service available to students.
+Advice @ Greenwich is a free, independent and confidential service available to students.
 As a Programme Rep, you'll speak to lots of students, and some of those students may be facing certain issues.
-The places you'll most likely need to send students to is the Advice team, or the University Wellbeing Service.
+The place you'll most likely need to send students to is Advice @ Greenwich. or the University Wellbeing Service.
 It is extremely important that you do not give advice.
-The Union has experienced and qualified advisors who are employed solely to help students.
-For example, students may approach you about having too many assignments and not being able to cope; or a student may say they're struggling with financial issues.
-No problem is too big, or too small, and you should always forward them to.
+The Union has experienced and gualified advisors who are employed solely to help students.
+For example, students may approach you about having too many assignments and not being able to cope or a student may say they're struggling with financial issues.
+No problem is too big, or too small, and you should always forward them to the advice team.

-To contact our Advice team, or the GKSU Advice Team, please use the below contact details or check out the website for further information.
+To contact Advice @ Greenwich, or the GK Unions Advice Team, please use the below contact details or check out the website for further information. suug.co.uk/advice 020 8331 8267 or gkunions.co.uk /advice 01634 88 88 55

-greenwichsu.co.uk/advice 0208 331 8267

-gksu.co.uk/advice-andsupport 0163 488 8855